SAT Prep: 5 Things to Expect

 This is like because many students go into the SAT feeling nervous.
 After all, no number of practice tests can fully prepare you for the actual test day.
 A number of factors, including test anxiety, unfamiliarity with the test, and outside distractions can negatively impact your score, particularly during your first SAT.

 For some tips about maximizing your score improvements when retaking the SAT, see our posts:

 Studying for the SAT can be overwhelming at times, but if you anticipate the test, make an SAT study plan, and allow plenty of time for content and strategy to soak in, you’ll be a step ahead on test day.
-For more help preparing for the SAT, consider the benefits of CollegeVine’s full service, customized SAT Tutoring Program, where the brightest and most qualified tutors in the industry guide students to an average score increase of 140 points.
+For more tips on preparing for the SAT, download our free guide with our top 8 tips for mastering the SAT.

 Want to know how your SAT score impacts your chances of acceptance to your dream schools?
 Our free Chancing Engine will not only help you predict your odds, but also let you know how you stack up against other applicants, and which aspects of your profile to improve.
 Sign up for your free CollegeVine account today to gain access to our Chancing Engine and get a jumpstart on your college strategy!